Nianze/nianze.github.io/content/post/2018-02-01-manage-resource-with-objects.md

 pInv1 = pInv2;  // pInv1 points to the object, and pInv2 is null now
 ```

-### `shared_ptr`
+### 2. `shared_ptr`

 An alternative **RAII** object, `shared_ptr`, is an RCSP(reference-counting smart pointer), which is a smart pointer that keeps track of how many objects point to a particular resource and automatically deletes  the resource when nobody is pointing to it any longer.
-The code above will almost the same this with `shared_ptr`, but copying behavior is much more natural:
+The code above is almost the same as with `shared_ptr`, but copying behavior is much more natural:

 ```cpp
 void f()